kongriley/ember/README.md

-# ember
+# Paradox

-A safer, more reliable browser.
+A small, hackable browser created with JS and Electron